anastasimars/ToDoList/README.md

 Features
 -------------------------
 * Add new tasks to the list
-* Add subtasks to a task
+* Add subtasks to a taskEntity
 * Mark tasks and subtasks as completed
 * Edit existing tasks and subtasks
 * Delete tasks and subtasks